Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesGeneral subsidies are available for implementing energy-efficient systems.
+Tax IncentivesYesSubsidies are available for energy-efficient systems and related facility improvements.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: With over 7 dedicated cloud on-ramps, businesses can establish low-latency private connections to over 20 distinct cloud regions.
-Major providers include AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud.
+Direct Cloud On-Ramps: Italy has more than 7 dedicated cloud on-ramps, providing direct, private connections to 20 cloud regions.
+Major providers with a presence include AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud.

-Internet Exchange Points (IXPs): The Milan Internet Exchange (MIX) is the country's primary peering point, concentrating traffic from hundreds of networks.
-Its presence is vital for reducing latency and improving traffic flow within Italy and to adjacent European markets.
+Internet Exchange Points (IXPs): The Milan Internet eXchange (MIX) is the country's primary peering point, concentrating traffic from hundreds of networks.
+This hub is crucial for reducing latency and improving performance for traffic within Italy and Southern Europe.

 Power Analysis

-Average Cost Of Power: Industrial power costs typically range from €0.18 – €0.24/kWh, as of September 2025.
-This rate, driven by a mix of about 60% fossil fuels and 40% renewables, directly impacts total operational expenditures for high-density deployments.
+Average Cost Of Power: Industrial power costs typically range from €0.18 to €0.24/kWh, as of September 2025.
+This rate, influenced by a grid composed of approximately 60% fossil fuels and 40% renewables, is a key operational expense for high-density deployments.

-Power Grid Reliability: The national power grid is reliable, especially in the northern industrial regions where the majority of data centers are located.
-Major facilities are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for critical operations.
+Power Grid Reliability: The national power grid is reliable, particularly in the northern industrial centers where most data centers are located.
+Major facilities are supported by redundant power feeds from multiple substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Major data center clusters are concentrated near Milan, Italy's financial and industrial capital, and Rome, the center of government and multinational business.
-This proximity allows for single-digit millisecond latency to key enterprise and government end-users.
+Proximity To Key Business Districts: Major data center clusters are concentrated around Milan, the nation's financial and industrial capital.
+This proximity provides low-latency connectivity for banking, manufacturing, fashion, and digital media industries.

 Natural Disaster Risk

-Overall, Italy has a low natural disaster risk profile, with an INFORM Risk score of 3.0 out of 10, as of September 2025.
-While the aggregate risk is low, operators must engineer facilities to account for specific regional hazards.
+Overall, Italy has a Low risk profile for natural disasters, with an INFORM Risk score of 3 out of 10, as of September 2025.
+While the overall risk is low, specific hazards are concentrated geographically and should be considered in site selection.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business